 Based in Barcelona, the Typeform support team is six people strong; all of whom have only one concern: making sure that Typeform’s customers are as happy as they can be.
 We managed to catch up with David and chat with him about life and customer support.

 Tell us about Typeform’s support team.

-I am in charge of Customer Success which includes support, but it’s more broad than just that.
-Our Customer Success team is structured in 4 main pillars: customer support, customer marketing, education, and account management.
+I am in charge of Customer Success which includes support, but it’s more than just that.
+Our Customer Success team is structured as 4 main pillars: customer support, customer marketing, education, and account management.